-Your company have must at least three years of audited financial statements and preferably all your financial statements are issued with unqualified audit report prior to admission thereafter your company must submit financial statements and company accounts every six month.
+Your company have must at least three years of audited financial statements and preferably all your financial statements are issued with unqualified audit report prior to admission thereafter your company must submit financial statements and company accounts every six months.

 Seek and maintain a listing can be an expensive exercise.

-Your company will have to accept the imposition of restrictions over and above those imposed on your company by the Companies Acts and other legislation which affects public listed companies.
+On top of that, your company also subject to other legislation which affects public listed companies.
 This is the price to pay for your company shares being made more easily marketed.

 Your company has the obligation to make public information relating to your current performance and future prospects.
 This will give your company’s current and potential future shareholders adequate information on which to base their decisions on how to deal in your company’s shares.

 Your company could be the target of a take-over by an acquisitive company.
 Your potential bidder is able to acquire a stake in your company through the open market.
-However, there are a number of mechanisms in place to ensure that your company is aware if it is the target far a potential bid.
+However, there are a number of mechanisms in place to ensure that your company is aware if it is the target for a potential bid.

 Your company activities become the subject of much closer scrutiny by both their shareholders and other interested parties.
 This includes potential investors and the press.
 At the same time, your company share price will depend on the market’s view of your value.
 Thus, your share price can fluctuate, sometimes dramatically, in response to both good and bad news about your company.

 Knowing the pros and cons of listing on the Stock Exchange would help you to plan better.